airqualitystation/firmware/README.md

 # Air Quality Station :: Firmware
-This project contains the RIOT firmware of the Air Quality Station
+This repository contains the RIOT firmware of the Air Quality Station project.
+You'll find three folders: drivers mainCode and examples.
+* _drivers_ contains all the modifications that we have brought in the driver folder of RIOT OS.
+* _examples_ contains all the applications test that we have made to study the RIOT features.
+* _mainCode_ contains the main application of the project called Air_quality.

 ## Hardware requirements
 * [STM32 Nucleo B-L072Z-LRWAN1](https://www.st.com/en/evaluation-tools/b-l072z-lrwan1.html)